 Our team of occupational therapists are experts in understanding the influence of the person, environment, & occupation and work with children and families to promote sensory integration, motor skills, and social interactions that support independence in everyday activities and meaningful participation in life.

-Dr. Laura Mraz specializes in The Intentional Relationship Model, Sensory Integration and Healthcare Management.
+Dr. Laura Mraz specializes in The Intentional Relationship Model, Sensory Integration, Early Intervention, DIR/Floortime, and Healthcare Management.

-Heather Fite specializes in Sensory Integration Therapy, Social and Emotional Skills, Visual Perceptual Therapy, Early Intervention, DIR/Floortime.
+Heather Fite specializes in Sensory Integration, Social and Emotional Skills, Visual Perceptual Skills, Feeding Therapy, Early Intervention, and DIR/Floortime.

-Jennifer Varghese specializes in Early Intervention, Sensory Integration, Handwriting Without Tears, and Constraint Induced Movement Therapy.
+Kaitlin Hughes specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, Interactive Metronome, and School-Based Occupational Therapy.

-Kaitlin Hughes specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, and School-Based Occupational Therapy.
+Kristian Shumate specializes in Early Intervention, Handwriting Without Tears, Autism Spectrum Disorder, and ADHD.

 Pediatric occupational therapy focuses on giving children the tools they need to gain independence and actively participate in occupations or activities that are meaningful to them and their families.
 A child’s “occupation” is to learn, play, participate in school and community activities, and become independent in self-help skills.
 Children rely on parents, caregivers, and teachers to foster healthy development.
 For this reason, pediatric occupational therapy focuses on supporting both the child and their families to develop the sensory, cognitive, motor and physical skills children need for successful participation in everyday life.